Skip to main content

 METADATA_ROLEupdateName, updateSymbol, updateContractURI

 User-defined roles are supported via setRoleAdmin and grantRole.
-They carry no built-in effect - B20 only enforces gates against the seven roles above.
+They carry no built-in effect - B20 only enforces gates against the seven base-surface roles above.
+The Asset variant adds an eighth role, OPERATOR_ROLE (see Variants).

 Admin Renunciation